ibarraw/CuroGroupProject/README.md

 ## Technologies Used
 ### CocoaPods
 CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects and provides a centralized way for developers to manager external libraries called "pods".
-CocoaPods was employed in this project to enable the user to sign up to use our application and provide authentication services powered by Firebase.
+CocoaPods was employed in this project to install external libraries and modules.

 ### EventKit
 EventKit is a framework provided by Apple for use in its iOS and macOS SDKs.